lad-sapienza/lad/posts/notizie/2023-10-09_12-6th-IARPotHP/index.md

 ---
-title: "The International Association for Research on Pottery of the Hellenistic Period"
+title: "Partecipazione del LAD alla sesta edizione del confegno internazionale del “The International Association for Research on Pottery of the Hellenistic Period”"
 img: ./6th-IARPotHP.png
 date: 2023-10-09
 sommario: "Partecipazione di Julian Bogdani e Nadia Aleotti al sesto appuntamento del The International Association for Research on Pottery of the Hellenistic Period"